princesslana/smalld.py/README.md

 ## Running

-Tox is used to setup an manage virtual envs when working on SmallD.py
+Tox is used to setup and manage virtual envs when working on SmallD.py

 To run tests:
 ```bash